This was written in 2010 when I was still posting on CARM, Many of the reference are to CARM posters of the day,

 I started this thread on CARM. (remember CARM therads are backwards so go to the last page to see the beginning).
 The atheist responses have been predictable if not furious and angry, but the funny thing is not a one of them has actually addressed the issue.
 The concept is simple, there's always a gap in knowledge, there's always a need for a leap of faith.
 The only question is how wide is the gap, can we narrow it with conventional forms of knowledge (logic, science, reason, yada yada yada)?
 The punch line is the atheists assume as long as there is a gap there's a reason not to believe.
 Yet, there is always a gap, so they are hiding in the gap because they not only have o intention of bridging it, but they actually against the attempt.

 I always use the concept of a diving board for the leap of faith.
 Its' an amusing metaphor based upon real life childhood experiences of going up the high dive ladder with good intentions and brave heart, and coming back down the high dive ladder having decided that more manly aspect of leaping is not leaping.
 This always came after a long period of deliberation about the nature of faith and the lack of necessity of leaping, conducted at the end of the high dive board, shivering and shaking from fear with a long line of agitated older kids behind me going "come on and jump!"
 That's when I became an existentialist, that moment.
 I decided it was much more important to understand and deal with the angst of being a kid stuck on a high dive than to jump!
 I use this metaphor to represent my arguments.
-No argument will eliminate the need to make the leap but perhaps come can get us out there further on so we narrow the gap.
+No argument will eliminate the need to make the leap but perhaps some can get us out there further on so we narrow the gap.
+Or lower the board.

 There's always a gap where one must make a leap of faith.
 You can reduce the gap or it can grow wide, but there is always a gap.
 Even in what atheists take to be rock solid proved scientific facts there is a gap.
 If you look in the right place, usually do some epistemology, every source of knowledge and every rock solid fact has a gap where we don't know and we have we must bridge the gap with a leap of faith.